A Holistic Survey of Wireless Multipath Video Streaming: Historical Overview of Video Streaming

-{ \textbf{Commercial services.} We already mentioned some companies using their own developed proprietary protocols such as Move Networks, Microsoft (MMS), Apple (HLS) and Adobe (RTMP, HDS).
+\textbf{Commercial services.}~We already mentioned some companies using their own developed proprietary protocols, such as Move Networks, Microsoft~(MMS), Apple~(HLS) and Adobe~(RTMP, HDS).
 Besides them, there are other company services adopting or in the process of developing streaming solutions.
 For example, Skype and WhatsApp are mobile application platforms providing video calls or video conferences for their users.
 These services use RTP for video streaming~\cite{karya2018rtp}.
-Hulu~\cite{Hulu} is an online video service providing on-demand shows, movies, documentaries, and more.
+Hulu is an online video service providing on-demand shows, movies, documentaries, and more.
 Hulu requires flash player for video streaming through the RTMP protocol~\cite{trestian2018seamless}.

-A number of service providers use DASH.
-Among the most famous ones are YouTube~\cite{YouTube}, Netflix~\cite{Netflix}, Twitch~\cite{Twitch} and Vimeo~\cite{Vimeo}.
-YouTube~\cite{YouTube} is a video-sharing website providing live and on-demand video streaming.
-Netflix~\cite{Netflix} allows watching on-demand movies and Twitch is the world's leading live streaming platform for gamers.
-Vimeo also provides free video viewing services.
-Another commercial streaming service is Bitmovin, which provides adaptive streaming supporting MPEG-DASH and HLS~\cite{Bitmovin}.
-Generally, DASH has gotten broad support from commercial companies -- see DASH Industry Forum member list available in~\cite{DASHIndustryForum}.
-In addition, browsers such as Chrome and Firefox also support DASH~\cite{MPEGDASHYouTubeNetflix}.

-NHK, Nippon Hoso Kyokai, is a Japan's telecommunication company (public service broadcaster) uses MMT as the protocol of choice for 4K/8K Super Hi-Vision.}
+A number of video service providers use DASH.
+Among the most famous ones are~YouTube, Netflix, Twitch and Vimeo.
+Another commercial streaming service is Bitmovin, which provides adaptive streaming supporting MPEG-DASH and HLS.
+Generally, DASH has gotten broad support from commercial companies -- {see DASH Industry Forum member list}\footnote{{https://dashif.org/members/}}.
+In addition, browsers, such as Chrome and Firefox, also support DASH~\cite{MPEGDASHYouTubeNetflix}. {NHK, Nippon Hoso Kyokai}\footnote{https://www.nhk.or.jp/corporateinfo/}, is a Japan's telecommunication company~(public service broadcaster) uses MMT as the protocol of choice for 4K/8K Super Hi-Vision.